jrtabash/stock_portfolio/README.md

 OPTIONS:
-   -e, --export <export_file>    Export gains and losses table to a csv file -f, --filter <filter>         Filter stocks by specified symbols; Comma separated list of symbols -o, --orderby <order_by>      Order stocks by one of symbol, type, date, price, net, size or value -s, --stocks <stocks_file>    CSV file containing stocks in portfolio, formatted as
+   -e, --export <export_file>    Export gains and losses table to a csv file -f, --filter <filter>         Filter stocks by type or symbols; one of stock, etf or a comma separated list of symbols -o, --orderby <order_by>      Order stocks by one of symbol, type, date, price, net, size or value -s, --stocks <stocks_file>    CSV file containing stocks in portfolio, formatted as
                                  'symbol,type,date,quantity,base_price' including a header line.
 Supported type values